TETRAS-IIIF/.github/profile/README.md

 ## Hi there !

-ALl IIIF and Mirador work from Tétras Libre SARL.
+All IIIF and Mirador work from Tétras Libre SARL.

 We proposed mirador-multi-user, a IIIF collaborative workspace https://www.mirador-multi-user.com/